bbannier/gtest-shrdr/README.md

 -----------

 - [ ] Add a verbosity level 3 which prints logs as they come in (in a thread-safe way)
-- [ ] Add support for providing a matcher for tests which cannot be run in parallel.
-These would be filtered from the parallel stage and run in isolation.